ak-hariharan/Hariharan-s-portfolio/README.md

 - React Slick: React Slick for carousel functionality.

 **Note:**
-- **WHen you submit the conatct form wait for some untill you receive the pop of You message has been sent.
+- **When you submit the contact form, wait for some time to receive popup of your message.
 It takes some time to deliver the message**